arandallhughes/rcn-ecs.github.io/2018_readings.md

 **Rationale:**

-Many consider reciprocal transplant to be the gold standard for demonstrating local adaptation, but recently genomic data collected from different populations has been used to argue for local adaptation.
+Many consider reciprocal transplant experiments to be the gold standard for demonstrating local adaptation, but recently genomic data collected from different populations has been used to argue for local adaptation.
 This week we want the RCN to compare and constrast different approaches toward measuring local adaptation.

 **Paper 1:**  (Paper and Link)